cypress-io/cypress/guides/v8-snapshots.md

 which will include both node modules and cypress code in the snapshot.

+If you want to bypass this step locally, you can set `DISABLE_SNAPSHOT_REQUIRE=true` when running `yarn install`.

 ## Cache

 Because the V8 snapshot process involves analyzing every file to determine whether it can be properly snapshot or not, this process can be time consuming.
 In order to make this process faster, there is a cache file that is stored at `tooling/v8-snapshot/cache/<platform>/snapshot-meta.json`.
 This file specifies the snapshotability of each file.
-The snapshot process uses this file as a starting guess as to all of the files snapshot status.
+The snapshot process uses this snapshot meta file as a starting guess as to all of the files snapshot status.
 It can then detect new problems per file and thus only have to process new or newly problematic files, thus speeding up the overall process.

 This cache should be maintained and updated over time.
-Rather than having this maintenance be a manual process done by developers, there is a [github action](https://github.com/cypress-io/cypress/blob/develop/.github/workflows/update_v8_snapshot_cache.yml).
+Rather than having this maintenance be a manual process done by developers, a [github action](https://github.com/cypress-io/cypress/blob/develop/.github/workflows/update_v8_snapshot_cache.yml) is used.
 It is scheduled to run nightly and issues a PR to develop with any changes to the cache files.
 Because the iterative snapshot process is good at transitioning files from a healthy status to unhealthy but not the other way, we generate the snapshot from scratch weekly to try and keep the cache as optimal as possible.
 Generating from scratch is a very lengthy process (on the order of hours) which is why this is only done weekly.

 ## Troubleshooting